 Intrusive Interstitial Guidelines

-Intrusive interstitials are essentially pop-ups that block some or most of the screen area.
-These can be very annoying for a user and negatively impact your site’s ranking signal.
+Intrusive interstitials are pop-ups blocking some or most of the screen area.
+These can annoy a user and negatively impact your site’s ranking signal.
 Below are a few examples that are considered intrusive interstitials and should be avoided:

 - A pop-up that covers your main content, either immediately after the user navigates to a page from the search results or while they are viewing the page